 Unity of Emptiness and Luminosity

-- This position refers to those who assert that realization derives from the reconciliation of the ultimate and relative truths as the unity of appearance and emptiness.
+This position refers to the assertion that buddha-nature is the inseparable unity of appearance and emptiness.
 Proponents of this view typically hold the second turning and third turning of the Dharma wheel to be equally definitive.

 People with this position